balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

         $ python manage.py runserver

-After you have secured that the django server will be executed, you can start balder with the command:
+After you have secured that the django server will be executed, you can start Balder with the command:

 .. code-block::